 What Has Changed in iOS 10?

-The recent launch of iOS 10 and its sub versions has caused lots of issues for iOS app developers and especially, iOS test automation.
-The whole ecosystem of developers and testers have been forced to tweak their platforms, test scripts and infrastructure (plus development tools) to get things running smooth from continuous integration to real device testing.
+The recent launch of iOS 10 and its subversions has caused lots of issues for iOS app developers and especially, iOS test automation.
+The whole ecosystem of developers and testers have been forced to tweak their platforms, test scripts and infrastructure (plus development tools) to get things running smoothly from continuous integration to real device testing.

 The MixPanel report on iOS adoption reveals that over 75% of users have already upgraded to the iOS 10 base version or any of its subversions (or beta versions).
 As said, this hasn’t happened as quickly as we’ve expected to see much faster adoption of iOS versions on users devices.